What Are The Different Types of Paints And Its Applications

 - Reflect a bit of light.

-- Shiny than satin finish, smooth and sleek.
+- Shiny than a satin finish, smooth and sleek.

 - Less reflective than glossy finish and more reflective than matt and eggshell finishes.

-- High resistant to moisture, suitable for high traffic areas.
+- High resistance to moisture, suitable for high-traffic areas.

 - Highlight imperfections on walls.